survivejs/react-book/manuscript/08_building_kanban.md

 So we went from 1.11 MB to 369 kB, and finally, to 308 kB.
 The final build is a little faster than the previous one.
 As that 308 kB can be served gzipped, it is quite reasonable. gzipping will drop around another 40%.
 It is well supported by browsers.

 We can do a little better, though.
 We can split `app` and `vendor` bundles and add hashes to their filenames.

+T> [babel-plugin-transform-inline-environment-variables](https://www.npmjs.com/package/babel-plugin-transform-inline-environment-variables) Babel plugin can be used to achieve the same effect.
+See [the official documentation](https://babeljs.io/docs/plugins/transform-inline-environment-variables/) for details.

 ## Splitting `app` and `vendor` Bundles